splunk/splunk-sdk-javascript/README.md

     password=changeme
     # Access scheme (OPTIONAL)
     scheme=https
-    # Namespace to use (OPTIONAL)
-    namespace=*:*

 Save the file as `.splunkrc` in the current user's home directory or in the root directory of the Splunk JavaScript SDK.

 ### Client-side examples

-The JavaScript SDK includes several browser-based examples.
-To run them, you can enter:
+The Splunk JavaScript SDK includes several browser-based examples, which you can run from the Examples web page.
+To start a simple web server and open this page in a web browser, enter:

 > node sdkdo examples

-This will start a small web-server and launch your browser to the examples page.

 ### Node.js examples

-The JavaScript SDK includes several command-line examples, which are located in the [`/splunk-sdk-javascript/examples/node`][node_examples_dir] directory.
-These examples run with Node.js and use the command-line arguments from the `.splunkrc` file.
+The Splunk JavaScript SDK includes several command-line examples, which are located in the [`/splunk-sdk-javascript/examples/node`][node_examples_dir] directory.
+These examples run with Node.js and use the command-line arguments from the `.splunkrc` file, if you set this up with your login credentials.

 For example, to run the jobs.js sample, go to the [`splunk-sdk-javascript/examples/node`][node_examples_dir] directory and enter: